 {\it Living in a Superposition:} Just like \eqref{sumbranches} of TSMU the quantum state of the universe is a superposition of the branch state vectors for any decoherent set of alternative classical histories.
 Therefore, just like the observer in TSMU, you and I are living in a superposition.
 We are all Schr\"odinger cats in Hawking's wave function of the universe.

 {\Alph{section}.\arabic{equation}}

 .3in

 {\bf Acknowledgments:} The author has had the benefit of discussions with a great many scientists on the work that underlies this paper.
 The cited papers have those acknowledgments.
 However, his collaborators on the those papers over a long period of time should be thanked.
 They are Murray Gell-Mann, Stephen Hawking, Thomas Hertog, and Mark Srednicki.
-Thanks are due to Mark Srednicki for critical readings of the essay.
+Thanks are due to Mark Srednicki for critical readings of the essay and to Simon Saunders for a careful reading of the text.
 The work was supported in part by the US NSF grant PHY15-04541.